pavanthrikoti/Projects/README.md

 ## Deployment

-This project is live at **[https://free-personal-expense-tracker.netlify.app/](https://free-personal-expense-tracker.netlify.app/)**, deployed using Netlify.
+This project is live at **[https://pers0nal-expense-tracker.vercel.app/](https://pers0nal-expense-tracker.vercel.app/)**, deployed using Vercel.
 The deployment process involved:
-- Pushing code to a GitHub repository.
+- Setting up the project locally.
-- Connecting to Netlify and configuring a custom domain.
+- Using the Vercel CLI to initialize and deploy from the terminal.
-- Ensuring automatic builds with every code update.
+- Ensuring automatic builds with every code update (optional Git integration).

 ---

 ## Challenges & Solutions

-- **Chart Loading**: Solved by dynamically loading Chart.js with a preloader.
+- **Chart Loading**: Solved by dynamically loading Chart.js with a preloader and ensuring proper chart updates after adding expenses.
 - **Theme Consistency**: Used CSS variables to maintain uniform styling across modes.
 - **Data Persistence**: Implemented local storage to retain user data offline.
 - **Responsiveness**: Designed with media queries to adapt to all screen sizes.